mgsx-dev/mgsx-dev.github.io/_posts/libgdx/2017-08-30-html5-game-tutorial.md

 ![Desktop Screenshot]({{ site.baseurl }}/img/blog/html5-game-tutorial-desktop.png)

 Now let's test the HTML5/WebGL version.
-To simplify things we have to change the run configuration : in **html/build.gradle** set **daemon=false** in the **draftRun** task.
-Now we compile java code to js code, it could take a while ...
+First compilation could take a while ...

-	$ ./gradlew html:draftRun
+	$ ./gradlew html:superDev

-Now visit [http://localhost:8080/html](http://localhost:8080/html), you should see almost the same game.
+Now visit [http://localhost:8080](http://localhost:8080), you should see almost the same game.
 Default screen resolution for desktop and html version differs, we will fix it later, no time to spend, let's deploy the game to the players, they surely like it!

 ![Web Screenshot]({{ site.baseurl }}/img/blog/html5-game-tutorial-web.png)